 A Higher Goal

 Instead of desiring to be rich, we should set our course toward a higher goal, toward better riches.
-God’s word actually invites us, “to do good, to be rich in good works, to be generous and ready to share…” 1 Timothy 6:18
+God’s word actually invites us, “to be rich in good works, to be generous and ready to share…” 1 Timothy 6:18

 Whether you ever have great wealth or not, you have the opportunity to be rich in good works.
-When you make serving God and others your greatest goal, you will become rich with true riches and take hold of the life that is truly life.
+Your life could abound with the kind of fruitfulness that’s described as thirty, sixty, and a hundredfold.
+When we make serving God and others our greatest goal, we will become rich with true riches, the kind that really matter in the end, and we discover the life that is truly life.
 1 Timothy 6:19